|

 locomotive next pulled the Royal Train (without the Royals)

-from New Brunswick to Saint John.
+from Newcastle, New Brunswick to Saint John.
 Then, with the Royals back

 on board, the train continued to Tormentine where they disembarked